 - Finely grated Parmesan cheese for serving

-- Add beef, pork and veal: saute, breaking it up, until browned, about 15 minutes.
+- Add beef, pork, and veal and sauté, breaking it up, until browned, about 15 minutes.

-- Add wine; boil for 1 minute, deglazing the pan (scraping the brown bits from bottom of pan).
+- Add wine; boil for 1 minute, deglazing the pan (scraping the brown bits from the bottom of the pan).

-- Bring milk to a simmer in a small saucepan and then gradually add to the sauce.
+- Warm the milk in a small saucepan and then gradually add to the sauce.

 - Simmer the sauce for another 30 minutes, stirring occasionally, until thickened and milk has completely been absorbed.
 Add more broth if the sauce is too thick.
 Taste and add more salt, if necessary.